jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-02.md

 heading: Chapter 2
 title:  "The Sudden Civilization"
 image:  "/covers/12th.jpg"
-description: "The art of war is of vital importance to the State.
-It is a matter of life and death"
+description: "When Napoleon arrived in Egypt in 1799, he took with him scholars to study the ancient monuments there"
-weight: 4
+weight: 5
 ---